Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Pro Tip:

-As a popular cruise ship port, quaint Palma can quickly become overrun with thousands of tourists in the main city center, especially during the cruising high-season of the spring and summer.
-If you’re set on dining at a particular restaurant, you should plan to make reservations in advance since you likely won’t know which days a cruise ship will be docking in the harbor!
+As a cruise ship port, quaint Palma quickly becomes overrun with tourists, especially during the spring and summer high season.
+If you’re set on a particular restaurant, make reservations in advance if you don’t know which days ships dock in the harbor!

 Day 3